 “I’d like to extend my appreciation to Dr. Andrey Zinchuk at Yale University School of Medicine for his firsthand guidance and vast clinical knowledge in helping us incorporate these phenotyping capabilities,” he said.

-For more information about how Somnoware can help improve adherence visit somnoware.com or request a demo.
+For more information about how Somnoware can help improve adherence visit somnoware.com and request a demo.

 Source: Zinchuk, Chu, Liang, et al. Physiological Traits and Adherence to Sleep Apnea Therapy in Individuals with Coronary Artery Disease.
 Am J Respir Crit Care Med Vol 204, Iss 6, pp 703–712, Sep 15, 2021.